florian/reading-notes/README.md

 This book discusses 19 design patterns that are particularly useful or game development.
 It is much more fun to read than design pattern books I have seen previously, and the patterns are applicable to much more than just games.

+### Who Am I?: And If So, How Many? ([book](https://www.amazon.com/Who-Am-If-How-Many/dp/0385531184) | [notes](books/13_Who_Am_I_And_If_So_How_Many) | [review](https://florian.github.io/reading-2021/#who-am-i-and-if-so-how-many))

+*Who Am I?
+And If So, How Many?* is an introduction to philosophy’s biggest topics.
+Each chapter of the book discusses a different question, ranging from the meaning of life to ethical questions.
+The author does not only discuss the philosophical questions very well but also narrates the historical aspects of how they came to be.

 ## Papers

 1. [The Unreasonable Effectiveness of Data](papers/001_The_Unreasonable_Effectiveness_of_Data.md)